On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Clicks – lists the number of clicks on each link in your template

 - Attempted / Successful – displays the emails that iPoint sent along with a timestamp.
-And if the email was sent successfully, you’ll see that, too.
+And if your email provider sent the email successfully, you’ll see that, too.

 So, for our example, let’s assume you have 500 contacts in your campaign.
 Your email provider limits you to 100 emails per hour sent.
 Therefore, your Batches report would show five batches, each consisting of 100 emails.